Natural Hair Care

 Coconut oil is rich in antioxidants and they provide a healthy nutrition to our hair.
 Antioxidants like Vitamin E and Vitamin K is found in coconut oil help repair and build healthy tissues.

-The caprylic acid of coconut oil is a good saturated fatty acid that has antibacterial, antiviral, antifungal and anti-inflammatory properties.
+The caprylic acid of coconut oil is a good saturated fatty acid that has antibacterial, antiviral, antifungal, and anti-inflammatory properties.

 3. Argan Oil